Dynamic Sitting allows you to rest in your chair without sinking into it like a sack of potatoes.

 - Allow your shoulders to relax.

-- Ask the lower back to let go of tension.
-Don’t allow yourself to slump.
+- Ask the lower back to let go of tension but don’t allow yourself to slump.

 Keep your thinking very very gentle and do NOT make actual movements in response to any of it.